dharani003/Mobile-Forensics-for-Android/README.md

 # Mobile-Forensics-for-Android
-This toolkit is created for the non rooted mobile.
-It's a beginner level mobile forensic toolkit
+A Simple Android forensic for a non-rooted Mobile

 Give the permission to the file "chmod 777 DD_mobileforensic.sh"